KRKE-Delayed/KRKE-cognitive-biases/README.md

 # Glossary

+## Axiom
+An axiom, postulate, or assumption is a statement that is taken to be true, to serve as a premise or starting point for further reasoning and arguments.
+The word comes from the Ancient Greek word ἀξίωμα (axíōma), meaning 'that which is thought worthy or fit' or 'that which commends itself as evident'.

+The precise definition varies across fields of study.
+In classic philosophy, an axiom is a statement that is so evident or well-established, that it is accepted without controversy or question.In modern logic, an axiom is a premise or starting point for reasoning.

+In mathematics, an axiom may be a "logical axiom" or a "non-logical axiom".
+Logical axioms are taken to be true within the system of logic they define and are often shown in symbolic form (e.g., (A and B) implies A), while non-logical axioms (e.g., a + b = b + a) are substantive assertions about the elements of the domain of a specific mathematical theory, such as arithmetic.

+Non-logical axioms may also be called "postulates" or "assumptions".
+In most cases, a non-logical axiom is simply a formal logical expression used in deduction to build a mathematical theory, and might or might not be self-evident in nature (e.g., the parallel postulate in Euclidean geometry).
+To axiomatize a system of knowledge is to show that its claims can be derived from a small, well-understood set of sentences (the axioms), and there are typically many ways to axiomatize a given mathematical domain.

+Any axiom is a statement that serves as a starting point from which other statements are logically derived.
+Whether it is meaningful (and, if so, what it means) for an axiom to be "true" is a subject of debate in the philosophy of mathematics.

+In onotology design axioms are assertions (including rules) in a logical form that together comprise the overall theory that the ontology describes in its domain of application.
+This definition differs from that of "axioms" in generative grammar and formal logic.
+In these disciplines, axioms include only statements asserted as a priori knowledge.
+As used here, "axioms" also include the theory derived from axiomatic statements.

+In an OWL 2 ontology a set of axioms — statements that say what is true in the domain - is the main component.
+OWL 2 provides an extensive set of axioms, all of which extend the Axiom class in the structural specification.
+Axioms in OWL 2 can be declarations, axioms about classes, axioms about object or data properties, datatype definitions, keys, assertions (sometimes also called facts), and axioms about annotations.

 ## Frame Semantics
 Frame semantics is a theory of linguistic meaning developed by Charles J. Fillmore that extends his earlier case grammar.
 It relates linguistic semantics to encyclopedic knowledge.
 The basic idea is that one cannot understand the meaning of a single word without access to all the essential knowledge that relates to that word.
 For example, one would not be able to understand the word "sell" without knowing anything about the situation of commercial transfer, which also involves, among other things, a seller, a buyer, goods, money, the relation between the money and the goods, the relations between the seller and the goods and the money, the relation between the buyer and the goods and the money and so on.
 Thus, a word activates, or evokes, a frame of semantic knowledge relating to the specific concept to which it refers (or highlights, in frame semantic terminology).